-Designated agent-Federal, State, or Tribal agencies authorized or directed by the Service may conduct gray wolf management consistent with this rule.
+Designated agent-An employee of a Federal, State, or Tribal agency that is authorized or directed by the Service to conduct gray wolf management consistent with this rule.

-The State of Colorado and Tribes within the State with wolf management plans also may become designated agents by submitting a request to the Service to establish an MOA under this proposed rule.
-Once accepted by the Service, the MOA may allow the State of Colorado or Tribes within the State to assume lead authority for wolf conservation and management within their respective jurisdictions and to implement the portions of their State or Tribal wolf management plans that are consistent with this proposed rule.
-The Service oversight (aside from Service law enforcement investigations) under an MOA is limited to monitoring compliance with this proposed rule, issuing written authorizations for wolf take on reservations without wolf management plans, and an annual review of the State or Tribal program to ensure consistency with this proposed rule.
-Under either a cooperative agreement or an MOA, no management outside the provisions of this proposed rule is allowed unless additional public comment is solicited and this rule is modified accordingly.
+The State of Colorado and Tribes within the State with wolf management plans also may become designated agents by submitting a request to the Service to establish a memorandum of agreement (MOA) under this rule.
+Once accepted by the Service, the MOA may allow the State of Colorado or Tribes within the State to assume lead authority for wolf conservation and management within their respective jurisdictions and to implement the portion of their State or Tribal wolf management plans that does not exceed the exceptions provided in this rule.
+The Service oversight (aside from Service law enforcement investigations) under an MOA is limited to monitoring compliance with this rule, issuing written authorizations for wolf take on reservations without wolf management plans, and an annual review of the State or Tribal program to ensure consistency with this rule.
+Under either a cooperative agreement or an MOA, no management outside the provisions of this rule is allowed unless we solicit additional public comment, and this rule is modified accordingly.
+Incidental take-Experimental population rules contain specific prohibitions and exceptions regarding the taking of individual animals under the Act.
+These rules are compatible with most routine human activities in the NEP area (e.g., resource monitoring, invasive species management, and research; see How Will the NEP Further the Conservation of the Species? above).
+Section 3(19) of the Act defines "take" as "to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct."
+"Incidental take" is further defined as take that is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity.
+See table 1 below for additional details on incidental take of gray wolves within the NEP area.